Forestry

-Alabama landowners should be aware of another looming threat to the health of some Alabama forests; the Emerald ash borer (EAB).
+Alabama landowners should be aware of another looming threat to the health of some Alabama forests: the emerald ash borer (EAB).
 This insect is a member of the Buprestidae family of beetles in the order Coleoptera.
-This family is typically referred to as flatheaded borers and members have a metallic exoskeleton.
-Most species within this family are secondary pests that attack injured or dying trees.
+This family is typically referred to as flatheaded borers or metallic wood borers because of their metallic exoskeleton.
+Most species of metallic wood borers are secondary pests that usually attack injured or dying trees.
+This, unfortunately, is not the case with the EAB, which directly targets healthy ash trees.
+This pest is fully capable of attacking and killing healthy ash trees, a consequence of a lack of evolutionary history between the Asian insect and North American ash trees.

 Characteristics